iods/magento2-hello/doc/CodeGuide.md

 ## Code Styles and Principles

 ### [1.1](#code-styles-and-principles--principles) Principles

+Write your code as if someone else is going to read it to understand it.

 Codification of the styles and processes I have inherited over the years.